The Buckskin leggings - the best bush investment you’ll make.

 Sweats are great for comfort and mobility, but they wont last two feet in brush.
 Jeans have no mobility and arent much more durable.
-I used under pant pants that were nice as they hug the legs and were shockingly durable but they are made of plastic which will pollute the environment.
+I used tight under pant pants that were nice as they hug the legs (how to design your leggings) and were shockingly durable but they are made of plastic which will pollute the environment.
 The thorns and bramble penetrated and snagged, and like most woven material, they cant prevent mosquito bites.

 In winter I have used military issue, nylon, heavy weave, pants.
-These are surprisingly durable in snagging bramble when it comes to an outer shell for more delicate inner layers; but these are plastic and they make all sorts of noise from scrunching to whacks from the trees and they WILL frey and tear eventually.
-The groin can also be a pain.
+These are surprisingly durable in snagging bramble when it comes to an outer shell for more delicate inner layers; but these are plastic and they make all sorts of noise from scrunching to whacks and zips from the trees and they WILL frey and tear eventually.
+The groin being too low can also be a pain; you can set them higher.

-When in the dense bush, the buckskin leg covering is the best material to cover to your legs.
+In the dense bush, buckskin leg covering is prime to cover to your legs.
 Until the deer hide buckskin became a scarce or pricey commodity, they were the only material that could stand up to the bramble, keep the legs warm, kneel on the floor, break kindle, dry relatively quick (think swimmers shammy), and protect the body from all biting bugs.

-Leggings will also free up the groin for crouching, climbing, and log crawling.
-There is no crotch to inhibit thigh and joint mobility.
+Leggings will free up the groin for crouching, climbing, and log crawling.
+You make them with no crotch, which would inhibit thigh and joint mobility.

-When the mornings are cold, an extra breezy loin can be an uncomfortable caloric drain on you.
-You can use a wool - as in a reused, shrunk sweater cut up - or pelt skirt as a privates cover with a tie cord to close the gap between the legs - think bad-ass diaper.
+When mornings are cold, an extra breezy loin can be an uncomfortable caloric drain on you.
+Use a wool - as in a reused, shrunk sweater cut up - or pelt skirt as a privates cover with a tie cord to close the gap between the legs - think fur diaper.

-To this day no cotton weave or common polyester fiber bought at a hunting shop will compare to the non polluting quality, toughness, expediency of pooping or durability.
+No cotton weave or polyester fiber bought at a hunting shop will compare to the non polluting quality, toughness, expediency of pooping or durability of deer skin; It's just a leather glove for your legs.

-Your pair can be the last leg covering you will need to buy.
+Your pair could be the last leg covering you will need to buy.
 All outdoorsmen and women, like nature photographers, hunters, foresters, law enforcement and trappers can benefit too from this technology.

 The leggings look better with time and wear and don’t need to be washed.

 When making the hides to use for the leggings, make them as soft and plush as the base dunk solution can offer.
 Also, design them tight and flush with the contours of your legs.
 Have the lower part of the leg made such that you can just comfortably fit your foot through when putting them on.
 As you move up the leg determining the size of material, crouch and make sure you can bend your knee.
-They may be painful to wear on the first two days, but they will quickly stretch and adapt perfectly to the bend of your leg.
+They may be painful to wear on the first two days, but they will quickly stretch and adapt to the bend of your leg.
+Keep in mind also, when soaked, they will then slack, stretch and dry conformed to your body.

 Dirt increase the camouflage qualities but a spot clean may be appropriate at times.